aznashwan/go-cg/README.md

 ### Getting and testing everything:

-To get this package, simply execute the following:
+##### To get this package, simply execute the following:
 ```sh
 go get "github.com/aznashwan/go-cg"
 ```
-Now you can find the package it in $GOPATH/src/github.com/aznashwan/go-cg
+Now you can find the package in $GOPATH/src/github.com/aznashwan/go-cg

 ##### This package has the following structure:
 * /\* -  implementation for the various individual packages
-* /applications/\* - small programs to test each of the main packages
+* /applications/\* - small programs to test each of the major packages

 ##### To test something from /applications, simply do the following: